Very close to the capital

-The Palentino Cerrato is a wavy territory, crowned by several hills, of which logically it received the name.
-It is an extensive region with more than 1700 square kilometers located south of Palencia.
+The Cerrato Palentino is a wavy territory, crowned by several hills, according to which the area was named.
+It is an extensive region with more than 1700 square kilometers located in south of Palencia.

 The Pisuerga River, its tributaries and streams provide freshness and greenery with its riverside vegetation.
 Here the ocher tones dominate, allowing one to see among them the green of pines, holm oaks and kermes oaks.
 Between the hills and crops that dominate the line of the moorland stand out villages we suggest you visit.

 This route invites us to visit some of the least known although highly interesting areas of the Cerrato.
 We begin our tour in the monumental village of Palenzuela.
 There stand several monuments such as its medieval castle and the magnificent churches of Santa Eulalia and San Juan Bautista.
 Also we will have a look at the Arco de la Paz, vestige of a gate leading to the town.
 Moreover, one should visit the San Francisco convent and the Hermitage of Our Lady of Allende the River.
 From Palenzuela, on another occasion, we can make the Carlos V Route, which includes the villages of Torquemada and Dueñas.

 Afterward we leave Palenzuela after crossing the Arlanza River and we cross the 622 national road to Villahán and Tabanera.
 Arriving to the village of Antigüedad, where after visiting its church of Our Lady of the Assumption, we will take the detour to the entrance of the town heading down towards Espinosa and Cobos to finally get closer to the Hermitage of Our Lady of Garón.